 Pleased to meet you!

 I am a CFA® charterholder, financial author and a former financial advisor.
-I do weekly podcasts on financial advisor lead generation so please subscribe here so you won’t miss any of my blog/podcasts on financial advisor marketing and lead generation.
+I do a weekly newsletter on financial advisor lead generation so please subscribe so you won’t miss any of my tips!

 You can finish reading the blog below or you can scroll to the end and listen to the podcast which is highly entertaining.